While you can always contact me to set up a time to discuss your research, sometimes you just need a quick answer to point you in the right direction.

 Undergraduate Catalog 2013-2014

-Conducting a literature review is an important part of any research project, as it can show you what others in your field have discovered about a given topic.
-Not only does this information help you to better understand your topic, but it can also give you a framwork on which to build your own, unique research.
+Doing research on a new topic can show you what others in your field have discovered about a given topic.
+Not only does this information help you to better understand your topic, but it can also give you a framework on which to build your own, unique research.

 This guide will provide you with tips for effectively locating these types of information through the Library website, and provide you with some specific resources to consult.